-Too bad we didn’t know about the proximity of the Natura Vive adventure to this 15th-century Inca citadel, or else we might have stayed closer than Cusco and save about five or six hours total of bus travel.
+Too bad we didn’t know about the proximity of the Natura Vive adventure to this 15th-century Inca citadel, or else we might have stayed closer than Cusco and saved about five or six hours total of bus travel.
 Still, it was worth it—especially since I had been warned ahead of time by friends in the tourism industry that the government was considering closing Machu Picchu to the public to help preserve it “in a year or two.”

 Perhaps.
 “They [the government] was saying the same thing back in 2011,” Matthew observed, implying that it was all a ploy to instill a sense of urgency into travelers.